 Bream uses subtle psychological powers of persuasion to influence, control and define the terms of the debate.
 For example, the question, “does the government have a B3-bomber?” focuses people’s attention on the country’s defence needs.
 But whether or not there is such a bomber is completely irrelevant.

 Brean believes that the public does not need to know why Albania is the enemy, apart from the fact that its people are envious of the American way of life.
 “They want what we want”.
 He sensationalises a story about being swamped by terrorists, who are infiltrating America through the Canadian borders.
 Through the Canadian north wind, comes the “terror”.

 When the story does break, there is maximum secrecy in the interests of the “safety of the men and women in combat”.
 The details are suppressed in the national interest.
 Likewise, questions are discouraged.

 The government is not only secretive with regards to its agenda but it coerces naïve and innocent people such as Tracey (not Stacey) Lime into signing declarations.
 She is completely ignorant of the content, and is then informed that should she release any information, this would lead to maximum penalties.
 Brean tells her, “They could come to your house in the middle of the night and kill you.”

-The public relations machine has little respect for the public.
+The public relations machine has little respect for the public’s desire to know the truth.
 It is about “teasing” an unsuspecting public, and about stimulating and buying their curiosity with crass emotional bribes.
 As Motss says, who believes it is necessary to withhold the appearance of the war-hero-rapist, “you gotta tease them.
 You don’t put Jaws in the first reel of the movie … The contract of the election, whether they know it or not, is “Vote for me Tuesday, Wednesday I’ll produce Schumann.”